 How often do 1993 Chevrolet Blazer brake pads need to be replaced?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Blazer right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Blazer brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Blazer, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Blazer may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that’s strong enough to take you into high mileage territory.
 But if you can't stop it, then it's scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Go to your local Firestone Complete Auto Care for 1993 Chevrolet Blazer brake repairs.
 We offer a variety of brake services like brake pad/shoe removal and replacement, rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder service.
 Schedule an appointment today for Chevrolet Blazer brake service and repair.